Jog Falls: Description

-Jog Falls is created by the Sharavati river dropping 253 m, making it the third-highest waterfall in India after the Nohkalikai Falls with a drop of 335 m in Meghalaya and the Dudhsagar Falls with a drop of 310 m in Goa.
+Jog Falls is created by the Sharavati River dropping a total of 253 m, making it the third-highest waterfall in India after the Nohkalikai Falls with a drop of 335 m in Meghalaya and the Dudhsagar Falls with a drop of 310 m in Goa.

-Sharavathi, a river which rises at Ambutirtha, next to Nonabur, in the Thirthahalli taluk, Shimoga district takes a northwesterly course by Fatte petta, receives the Haridravati on the right below Pattaguppe and the Yenne Hole on the left above Barangi.
-Then, it bends to the west, precipitates itself down the Jog Falls (aka Gersoppa Falls), and passes the village of Gersoppa (properly Geru-Sappe), which is some 30 km away, discharging into the Arabian Sea at Honnavar in Uttara Kannada.
+Sharavathi, a river which rises at Ambutirtha, near Nonabur in the Thirthahalli taluk, Shimoga district, takes a northwesterly course by Fatte petta, receives the Haridravati on the right below Pattaguppe and the Yenne Hole on the left above Barangi.
+Then, it bends to the west, precipitates itself down the Jog Falls (a.k.a.
+Gersoppa Falls), and passes the village of Gerusoppa (properly Geru-Sappe), which is some 30 km away, discharging into the Arabian Sea at Honnavar in Uttara Kannada district.

-The Sharavathi, flowing over a very rocky bed about 250 yard wide, reaches a tremendous chasm, 290 m deep, and the water comes down in four distinct falls, Raja, Rani, Roarer and Rocket.
-The Raja Fall comes down in one unbroken column sheer to the depth of 830 ft.
+The Sharavathi, flowing over a very rocky bed about 250 yard wide, reaches a tremendous chasm, 290 m deep, and the water comes down in four distinct falls named Raja, Rani, Roarer, and Rocket.
+The Raja Fall comes down in a single unbroken column with a height of 830 ft.
 Halfway down, it is encountered by the Roarer, which precipitates itself into a vast cup and then rushes violently downwards to meet the Raja.
 The Rocket shoots downwards in a series of jets.
-The Rani moves quietly over the mountainside in a sheet of foam.
-The Tourism Department has built steps from the viewpoint at the top, where the waterfall can be seen from across, to the bottom of the hill.
-There are approximately 1,400 steps made to reach the bottom of the hill.
+The Rani moves more quietly over the mountainside in a sheet of foam.
+The Karnataka State Tourism Development Corporation has built steps from the viewpoint at the top, where the waterfall can be seen from across, to the bottom of the hill.
+There are approximately 1,400 steps to reach the bottom of the hill.